ska-telescope/lmc-base-classes/docs/src/how-to/invoke-an-lrc.rst

 How to invoke a long running command
 ====================================

-To initiate the LRC you need to call the corresponding Tango command, and to be notified when the LRC finished you must subscribe to ``CHANGE_EVENT``'s from  the ``longRunningCommandResult`` attribute.
+To initiate the LRC you need to call the corresponding Tango command which returns a result code indicating whether the command was accepted, and a unique command id (if the command was not rejected).
+This command id should be stored and used to keep track of the LRC's progress and eventual result.
+To be notified when the LRC finishes you must subscribe to ``CHANGE_EVENT``'s from the ``longRunningCommandResult`` attribute, and use this command id to determine if the event corresponds to your command.

+If the LRC implements progress reporting, you can also optionally subscribe to the ``longRunningCommandProgress`` attribute to receive progress updates, filtering by command id in the same way.
 For example, to invoke the ``On`` LRC using a :class:`tango.DeviceProxy` and wait for the result, you would do the following: